kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 == Upgrade Notice ==

+= 1.0.9.4 =
+Upgrade your plugin now for a3rev Plugin Framework compatibility with the new WordPress version 3.8.0 admin UI upgrade.
+Admin panel full mobile and tablet responsive display.

 = 1.0.9.3 =
 Update your plugin now for 2 Bug fixes.
 Hide Grouped products Quantity selectors when hide add to cart rule is ON.